interestingforked/shushud/doc/rate_code_api.md

 The rate code provides an abstraction between events and costs associated with events.
 Rate codes also reduce the burdon of the Shushu client in that the client does not have to repeat rate codes when sending events.
+Finally, rate codes prevent providers from submitting events willy-nilly.

 ## API